Koha-Community/Koha/README.txt

 following privileges: SELECT, INSERT, UPDATE, DELETE, CREATE, DROP.

 PostgreSQL 8.2.5: Create a database called 'koha,' owned by 'kohaadmin' user, with a password set.
 Note: kohaadmin must be a superuser.
+You must also add plpgsql to the koha database.

 Default installation instructions: